15 days tour

 Day 3: Visit The Teotihuacan Pyramids And The Basilica De Guadalupe

-Our destination today is the mysterious pyramids of Teotihuacan.
-En route, we will visit the Basilica de Guadalupe - an important pilgrimage site for Mexicans, with a miraculous story behind it that our Tour Leader will recount.
-Continuing to Teotihuacan, we enter into this complex of ruins that were abandoned thirteen centuries ago.
-Once the largest city in the Americas with perhaps 100,000 inhabitants, its influence continued through Middle America, and Maya craftsmen borrowed its decorative motifs and building designs.
-Centuries later the Aztecs revered Teotihuacan as 'the Place of the Gods'.
-We'll have lunch nearby (not included), and we may have the chance to see some of the ancient uses of agave and obsidian in a workshop and craft shop nearby.
-We'll return to Mexico City in the late afternoon.
-If you wish, you may like the chance to climb the Torre Latinoamericana this evening - one of the tallest buildings in the city, with a panoramic viewing platform that gives fantastic views across the downtown and beyond.
+Our destination today is Teotihuacan, a mysterious complex of pyramid ruins, abandoned 13 centuries ago.
+En route, weโ€™ll make a stop at the Basilica de Guadalupe, an important pilgrimage site for Mexicans which has a miraculous story to tell (our tour leader will fill us in).
+Moving on to the Teotihuacan Pyramids, weโ€™ll take some time to explore.
+Once the largest city in the Americas, with 100,000 inhabitants, its influence swept through Middle America and Maya craftsmen borrowed its decorative motifs and building designs.
+Centuries later, the Aztecs came to call Teotihuacan โ€™the Place of the Godsโ€™, giving you a hint at its importance.
+After our visit, weโ€™ll have lunch nearby (not included) and we might have time to discover the ancient uses of agave and obsidian in a workshop and craft shop nearby.
+In the afternoon, weโ€™ll head back to Mexico City and, if youโ€™d like to, thereโ€™ll be the chance to climb the Torre Latinoamericana this evening - one of the tallest buildings in the city, with a panoramic viewing platform that gives views across the downtown and beyond.

 • 12:00 am - 11:59 pm